kestal/univers/Magic/About magic.md

 ## Feeling the praeter
 To feel the praeter is an hard exercise.
-Even in the vicinity of a strong source of power, where the task is eased, a important focus and training is required.
+Even in the vicinity of a source of power, where the task is eased, a important focus and training is required.
 The people who can't or never felt the praeter are commonly called uninitiated.

-The first step in order to feel the praeter is to open his spirit near a good source of power.
+The first step in order to feel the praeter is to open his spirit, usually near a magical place.
-Thereby, becoming a wizard is a long learning to feel and get used to the praeter, nothing like book reading.

-However, note that some of the mightiest sources of power can weaken the people nearby even if there are uninitiated.

 ## Feeling a disruption
 When the preater is used to shape the reality, it leaves marks.